tshepang/blog/content/Alpha & Omega (2010).md

 +++

-Stale (nothing new) and second-rate animation and story; the main love interest is charming, but the movie\'s best is the French golfer.
+Stale (nothing new) and second-rate animation and story; the main love interest is charming, but the movie's best is the French golfer.